America’s #1 Rated Reverse Lender*

 Why Did Resolute Bank Stop Offering Reverse Mortgages?

-Like many other companies that have exited the reverse mortgage space in recent years, the ultimate decision for Resolute to exit the business appeared to have resulted from multiple factors.
-According to leadership at Resolute Bank itself, the larger regulation changes being exhibited in the reverse mortgage industry had little to do with the decision for the bank to exit the space.
+Like many other companies that have exited the reverse mortgage space in recent years, Resolute’s ultimate decision to exit the business appeared to result from multiple factors.
+According to leadership at Resolute Bank, the broader regulatory changes affecting the reverse mortgage industry had little to do with the bank’s decision to exit the space.

-Instead, the organization publicly cited a desire to refocus its business efforts on its local region, aiming to align its business concerns with the financial needs exhibited by people and businesses in Resolute’s more immediate communities.
+Instead, the organization publicly stated its desire to refocus its business efforts on its local region, aiming to align its business concerns with the financial needs of people and businesses in Resolute’s immediate communities.

 “We’re a small community bank in northwest Ohio,” said Resolute Bank president Kevin Rahe to reverse mortgage industry media outlet Reverse Mortgage Daily in late 2019.
 “Our reverse mortgage division was centered in Henderson, Nevada, and we’re really just trying to get back to our core business in northwest Ohio and southeast Michigan.
 Focusing on our footprint a lot more [is a top priority].”